pcardotatgit/Umbrella_Investigate_Check_Domain_Reputations/readme.md

 The last script will dynamically get domain reputations for domains in all URLs contained in any INTERNET Web Page.

-You must have access to INVESTIGATEin order to be abal to run these scripts.
+You must have access to INVESTIGATE in order to be abal to run these scripts.
 Thanks to this you will be able to generate your Authentication token into the Umbrella INVESTIGATE Dashboard.

 It is named  **investigate_api_key** in the scripts.